Explore Charlecote's gardens this summer

-From the colourful formal parterre to the shady tranquillity of the woodland garden, you’ll find old favourites and unusual rarities, colourful annuals and perennials to delight you.
+From the colourful formal parterre to the shady tranquillity of the woodland garden, you’ll find old favourites and unusual varieties, colourful annuals and perennials to delight you.

 Today you’ll find our gardeners – staff and volunteers – at work every day, whatever the weather.
 They’ll tell you more if you want to chat, or just take a seat and enjoy the results of all their hard work.

-Look for the mulberry trees by the entrance to the woodland garden in late July and early August - you're welcome to try the fruit when it's black like a blackberry but be careful!
+Later in the summer, look for the mulberry trees by the entrance to the woodland garden - you're welcome to try the fruit when it's black like a blackberry but be careful!
 The fruits are very soft so make sure they don't stain your clothes - they wouldn't transport well which is why they are rarely grown commercially.

 Mary Elizabeth’s presence still influences the gardens.
-Her formal riverside parterre was carefully reinstated twenty years ago and twice a year our gardeners skilfully co-ordinate a new design and organise the back-breaking planting of thousands of new bulbs and bedding plants.
-The summer scheme is planted in mid-June and is in full colour by early July.
+Her formal riverside parterre was carefully reinstated twenty years ago and twice a year our gardener and his volunteers skilfully co-ordinate a new design and organise the back-breaking planting of thousands of bedding plants.

 Now known as the woodland garden, Mary Elizabeth’s Wilderness flourishes beyond the long border.
 Her Victorian visitors – like our visitors today - would have been entranced by rare and unusual shade-loving plants and ferns in this tranquil haven.